sportnginlegacy/hubstats/README.md

 # Hubstats [![Build Status](https://travis-ci.org/sportngin/hubstats.svg?branch=master)](https://travis-ci.org/sportngin/hubstats)

-Hubstats is a rails plugin which allows you to search and monitor pull requests made across a collection of repositories.
-It also gives extra statistics about users and pull requests not found on GitHub.
+Hubstats is a rails plugin which allows you to search and monitor pull requests, teams, and users made across a collection of repositories.
+It also gives extra statistics about users, teams, and pull requests not found on GitHub.
+For more information on Hubstats and the development of Hubstats, see the Coding in the Crease [Hubstats blog](http://www.codinginthecrease.com/news_article/show/545869?referrer_id) by Emma Sax.
+For additional information on the setup process of Hubstats, although you'll find plenty below, go to the [Hubstats wiki](https://github.com/sportngin/hubstats/wiki).

 ## Setup
 The following setup is designed to only be used when integrating this plugin into a rails application.